geonomylabs/EarthBox.jl/docs/src/methods/melt/melt.md

 ``\Delta T_{liquidus}^{frac} = 300`` ``K``.

-Melt is assumed to migrate instantaneously to the top of the partially molten mantle domain and then flow horizontally toward local high points.
+Melt is assumed to migrate instantaneously to the top of the partially molten mantle domain and then flow horizontally toward local high points [kneller25](@cite).
 At the local maximum, melt is divided into two fractions: one that is immediately emplaced at the base of the crust and another that is transported to the surface.
 This simplified model of melt transport and emplacement is implemented independently within each melt drainage basin bounded by local minima along the top of the partially